-The Company's carefully selected ~1,600km2 of exploration landholdings at Yarri (Figure 5) are located close to existing mining operations with dedicated haul roads nearby, and ore processing facilities typically within 50-100km.
-The Company continues to work-up further quality gold targets, RC drilling of proven prospects to delineate near-surface mineralised material as well as testing new positions that offer potential for 'stand-alone' scale.
+The Company's >1,600km2 of exploration landholdings at Yarri (Figure 4) are located close to existing mining operations with dedicated haul roads nearby, and ore processing facilities typically within 50-100km.
+The Company continues to acquire and work-up further quality gold targets and is RC drilling proven prospects to delineate near-surface mineralised material as well as testing new positions that offer potential for 'stand-alone' scale.
 In this infrastructure-rich area, even modest scale gold mineralisation has potential to be commercialised, as underscored by the \$10M sale of the Company's Hobbes tenement in 2024.